Leo-Zubiri/Data-Analytics-Google/docs/md/process.md

 2. Haz clic en Obtener complementos.
 3. Busca Cambiar mayúsculas y minúsculas/ChangeCase.
 4. Seleccionar rango y acceder a las opciones de la extension.

+`VLOOKUP`

+Vertical Lookup.
+Function that searches for a certain value in a column to return a corresponding piece of information.

+### Data Mapping

+The process of matching fields from one data source to another

+### Schema

+A way of describing how something is organized

+---

+## Clean Data With SQL